KunalSharma3197/goldenCrown/README.txt

 For example, secret message to the Land kingdom (emblem: Panda) needs to have the letter 'p','n','d' at-least once and 'a' atleast twice.
 If he sends "ahdvvnxxxautup" to the Land kingdom, he will win them over.
 King Shan wants to make sure his secret message is not found by his enemies easily.
-So he decides to use the oldest of the ciphers 'Seasar cipher’.
+So he decides to use the oldest of the ciphers 'Seasar cipherï¿½.
 A cipher is a type of secret code, where you swap the letters around so that no-one can read your message.

 How to run :